Degree apprenticeship nursing student smiling to camera in a mock-ward

 Approved by NMC

-This course is approved by the Nursing and Midwifery Council which demonstrates that the skills, knowledge and attributes you’ll develop are aligned to the NMC professional standards.
-This means that on successful completion of the apprenticeship you’ll be able to register as Registered Child Nurse.
+This course is approved by the Nursing and Midwifery Council which demonstrates that the skills, knowledge and attributes your apprentices develop are aligned to the NMC professional standards.
+On successful completion of the course, apprentices will be able to register with the NMC.

 Nursing and Midwifery Council logo